DamirLuketic/laravel_hi-fi_exchange/readme.md

 - laravelcollective/html => creating form in blade templates
 - cviebrock/eloquent-sluggable => rewrite url

-The Application also uses CKeditor when to insert text in the database.
+The Application uses blade template for views, and CKeditor when inserting text in the database.

 After register application gives a user option to insert new product in the database, and connect new and existing product with personal equipment.
 Admin user has the option to approve\un-approve product after product is created, and only after the product is approved from administrator product is available to users.